-1. Fulfill funding pools - The geographic se funding pools will be fulfilled completed before address set asides first.
+1. Fulfill funding pools - The geographic funding pools will be fulfilled first.
 Applications will be ranked within each funding pool and sub-pool based on score.
 The highest-ranked proposals will be invited to submit a Final Application until all available Ohio LIHTC resources have been allocated.
 2. Ensure set asides are represented - After funding pools are fulfilled, OHFA will confirm that each set aside has been fulfilled.
 One project can fulfill more than one set aside.
 Set asides will be fulfilled in the following order: - a.
-Note, the Appalachian set aside will be fulfilled first, then the Single Family Rental Housing set aside, then the Transformative Economic Development set aside, and last, the Strategic Initiative set aside. - b.
+Appalachian set aside - b.
 Single Family Rental Housing - c.
 Transformative Economic Development - d.
-Strategic Initiative - 2.3.
-Reallocate if necessary - If a set aside is not fulfilled during the initial scoring and ranking of the funding pools, OHFA will: - a.
+Strategic Initiative 3.
+Reallocate if necessary - If a set aside is not fulfilled during the initial scoring and ranking of the funding pools OHFA will: - a.
 Remove the lowest scoring project from the relevant funding pool; - b.
 Replace it with the next highest scoring project that meets the needed set aside requirements